 #4) Charge Your AirPods From Other Devices

-You normally charge the AirPods by placing them in the charging case and then plugging in a Lightning cable into it and a power source.
+You normally charge the AirPods by placing them in the charging case and then plugging in a Lightning cable into it via a power source.
 However, you can also give juice to the case by docking it in other Lightning charging devices like iPhone docks and wireless speakers with built-in dock slots.
 Sure, this isn’t something you’ll be doing often, but if you’re in a pinch for some juice and the only thing around is a speaker dock with a Lightning port, well, you gotta do what you gotta do.

 #5) Change The Name Of Your AirPods